manwarA/biomole/_posts/2025-06-26-Statistical-test.md

 ### **Essential concepts**
 #### 1. p-values vs confidence interval
+   p-value refers to the certainity with that you can reject the null hypothesis.
+The threshold value can range from 0.1 to 0.001 depending on the objective of the experiment.
+Usually, 0.05 (or with 5% uncertainity) is used, however, you can tweak this to lower or higher values.
+A literature search of the relevant domain will provide the usuall threshold.
+   On the other hand, the confidence interval refers to the range where the true-value lies.
+In other words, a 95% confidence interval of 2.5 to 3.4 means that I am 95% confidence/sure that the true value (mostly p-value or any other statistical measure) lies between 2.5 to 3.4 units.
 #### 2. Effect size
 #### 3. Power analysis
 #### 4. Outliers and transformation